perrette/iisd-cdstoolbox/README.md

 	python cmip5.py --asset energy

 It is based on trial and error on a list of all models defined in [cmip5.yml](cmip5.yml), and then saved to [cmip5_listing.json](cmip5_listing.json).

+### Indicator definition

+See [indicators.yml](indicators.yml) for the current indicators.

+Let's see how `10m_wind_speed` is defined:

+	- name: 10m_wind_speed
+	  units: m / s
+	  description: Wind speed magnitude at 10 m

+The fields `name` and `units` define the indicator.
+Description is optional, just to provide some context.
+It is possible to provide `scale` and `offset` fieds to correct the data as `(data + offset) * scale`.
+Here for `2m temperature`:

+	- name: 2m_temperature
+	  units: degrees Celsius
+	  description: 2-m air temperature
+      offset: -273.15  # Kelvin to degrees C

+`#` denotes a comment to provide some context.
+Some indicators have different names in ERA5 and CMIP5, and possibly different units.
+That can be dealt with by providing `era5` and `cmip5` fields, which have precedence over the top-level fields.
+Here the `evaporation` definition:

+	- name: evaporation
+	  units: mm per month
+	  era5:
+	    name: mean_evaporation_rate  # different name in ERA5
+	    scale: -2592000  # change sign and convert from mm/s to mm / month
+	  cmip5:
+	    scale: 2592000  # mm/s to mm / month

+In that case both scaling and name depend on the dataset.
+In CMIP5 which variable name is identical to our indicator name, the `name` field can be omitted.
+In ERA5, evaporation is negative (downwards fluxes are counted positively), whereas it is counted positively in ERA5.

+Indicators composed of several CDS variables can be defined via `compose` and `expression` fields.
+Let's look at `100m_wind_speed`:

+	- name: 100m_wind_speed
+	  units: m / s
+	  description: Wind speed magnitude at 100 m
+	  era5:
+	    compose:
+	      - 100m_u_component_of_wind
+	      - 100m_v_component_of_wind
+	    expression: (_100m_u_component_of_wind**2 + _100m_v_component_of_wind**2)**0.5
+	  cmip5:
+	    name: 10m_wind_speed
+	    scale: 1.6  # average scaling from 10m to 100m, based on one test location (approximate!)

+In ERA5, vector components of 100m wind speed are provided.
+Our indicator is therefore a composition of these two variables, defined by the `expression` field, which is evaluated as a python expression.
+Note that variables that start with a digit are not licit in python and must be prefixed with an underscore `_` in the `expression` field (only there).

 ## netcdf to csv